 If I really need weed for medicinal purposes, can I get it?
 Sadly, the answer is that obtaining what you need depends on from whom you buy.
-There are eight fakers out there for every legitimate seller.
+There are twenty fakers out there for every legitimate seller.

 Would you buy your prescribed medications from other than a registered pharmacist?
 Would you fill your prescriptions through a pharmacist who buys his drugs from the street, rather than from a legitimate laboratory?

 Canada has licensed only certain growers to produce medical marijuana.